K3ra-y/Sustainability_Survey/Milestone3/Milestone3.md

 ![](images_report/visualization-1.png)

-Analyzing the boxplots above is easy to notice that people who recycle more often consider sustainability more important (having a higher self rating mean, and narrower range) than the ones who rarely reclycle, which suggests that a person's opinion about sustainability importance influences the recycling frequency.
+Analyzing the boxplots above is easy to notice that people who recycle more often consider sustainability more important (having a higher self rating mean, and narrower range) than the ones who rarely recycle, which suggests that a person's opinion about sustainability importance influences the recycling frequency.

 Thus, fitting an ordinal regression model considering self-rated sustainability importance before watching the video, individuals' age and background as predictors: